 3. All clubs and coaches must comply with government guidance around social distancing before, during and after activity

-4. All clubs and coaches must capture pre-activity health questionnaires, including participant contact details which can be shared upon request with the government’s test and trace initiative
+4. All clubs and coaches must capture pre-activity health questionnaires, including complying with the government’s ‘test and trace’ initiative across all delivery forms

 5. Clubs and coaches must ensure everyone at the session maintains good hygiene and that provisions are in place to allow for this